MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-adjustment-value-entry-allowed-posting-dates.md

 ms.service: dynamics-365-business-central
 ---

-# Error message: "Posting Date is not within your range of allowed posting dates…"
+# <a name="error-message-posting-date-is-not-within-your-range-of-allowed-posting-dates"></a>Error message: "Posting Date is not within your range of allowed posting dates…"

 When using the **Adjust Cost - Item Entries** batch job you may run into the following error message: